Doervald/draw-smash/Home.md

 # Home page of repo

 The Hello World project is a time-honored tradition in computer programming.
 It is a simple exercise that gets you started when learning something new.
-Let’s get started with GitHub!
+Letâ€™s get started with GitHub!!!

-You’ll learn how to:
+Youâ€™ll learn how to:

 Create and use a repository
 Start and manage a new branch